-Classical Civilisation is a new offer for us for 2017 and will only run if there is sufficient interest in the course.
 Classics is an exciting discipline which covers many aspects of the Ancient (Classical World).
-It is suitable for students who are interested in the study of the past, including their literature and mythology.
+It is suitable for students who are interested in the study of the past, including their literature, art, mythology and philosophy.
 Students will study Ancient Rome and Greek Civilisations and the subject links well with English and History.
 Classics is a highly regarded, academic subject which offers students a unique opportunity to study civilisations that whilst far removed from us in time, have helped to shape our culture, art and society.

 Where will this course lead?